LixiangZhao98/ProteinVisualization/README.md

 This is a Protein Visualization demo project built with Unity3D.
 It reads and visualizes .pdb files.
 The current visualizations includes space-filling, balls-and-sticks, licorice and backbone diagrams, and...the seamless transition between these diagrams.

 The repository is keeping to update.
 The author is working hard to fix the bugs and add new things.
-If you find it helpful, could you please give a STAR.
+If you find it helpful, could you please give a `STAR`.
 Thanks in advance.

 ## Visualization
 <div align=center>